 In addition to his distinction as one of classical music’s most accomplished performers, David Finckel has established a reputation for his dynamic and innovative approach to the recording studio.
 In 1997, David Finckel and Wu Han launched ArtistLed, classical music’s first musician-directed and Internet-based recording company, whose catalogue of nineteen albums has won widespread critical acclaim.
+This is a milestone season as the label turns twenty in 2018.
 The Denver Post described ArtistLed as “a classical music breakthrough.”
 The label’s “Russian Classics” release, featuring works by Rachmaninov, Prokofiev, and Shostakovich, received BBC Music Magazine’s coveted “Editor's Choice.”
 His most recent album is a reissue of the beautifully remastered and reimagined 2003 recording of Dvořák's Cello and Augusta Read Thomas's Ritual Incantations with the Taipei Symphony Orchestra.

 Now in their third term as Artistic Directors of The Chamber Music Society of Lincoln Center, David Finckel and Wu Han hold the longest tenure as directors since Charles Wadsworth, the founding Artistic Director.
-David is the founding Co-Artistic Director of Music@Menlo, a chamber music festival and institute in Silicon Valley that has garnered international acclaim, soon to celebrate its fifteenth season.
+David is the founding Artistic Codirector of Music@Menlo, a chamber music festival and institute in Silicon Valley that has garnered international acclaim, soon to celebrate its sixteenth season.
 In these capacities, David has overseen the establishment and design of The Chamber Music Society’s CMS Studio Recordings label, as well as a recording partnership with Deutsche Grammophon (which includes CMS concert downloads made available through the Digital DG Concerts Series); and Music@Menlo LIVE, Music@Menlo’s exclusive recording label, which has been praised as a “breakthrough” (Billboard) and “probably the most ambitious recording project of any classical music festival in the world” (San Jose Mercury News).
-David Finckel also serves as Co-Artistic Directors of Chamber Music Today, an annual festival held in Seoul, South Korea.
-The festival, now celebrating its sixth anniversary, is at the forefront of expanding the presence of chamber music in the Far East.
+David Finckel also serves as Artistic Codirector of Chamber Music Today, an annual festival held in Seoul, South Korea.
+The festival, now celebrating its seventh anniversary, is at the forefront of expanding the presence of chamber music in the Far East.

 David Finckel has been the subject of numerous feature stories around the globe in publications including The Wall Street Journal, The New York Times, Los Angeles Times, San Francisco Chronicle, Toronto Star, The Mercury News, Billboard, The Strad, BBC Music Magazine, Time Out London, and Tokyo’s Ongaku-no-Tomo.
 On television, he has appeared on CNN, NBC Nightly News, A&E Network’s Breakfast with the Arts, Channel 13’s New York Voices, and European Business News.
 He has also been a frequent guest on American Public Media’s Performance Today, Saint Paul Sunday, and other popular classical radio programs.